 Jersey City is a large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 286,670 people and 77 associated neighborhoods, Jersey City is the second largest community in New Jersey.
-Jersey City has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Jersey City was built prior to World War II, making it one of the older and more historic cities in the country.

 Housing costs in Jersey City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.